Looking for support for your finance function? Book a time with an expert.

 Growth Mindset vs. Fixed Mindset

-A fixed mindset accepts personal abilities and qualities as fixed and resistant to change.
 According to Dweck, students with a fixed mindset often fail because they believe they will.
 People with a fixed mindset often find excuses to make sense of their failure, placing the burden of responsibility elsewhere.
 Having a fixed mindset brings about something of a self-fulfilling prophecy.
 We are more likely to fail when we believe we cannot do something.
 That failure reinforces our beliefs in our shortcomings, and, in a vicious circle, we are more likely to fail again.
-One of the primary differences between a growth and a fixed mindset is fear.
-Those with a fixed mindset fear they will look dumb or be perceived as a failure.
-They often shy away from challenges or learning opportunities to avoid appearing unintelligent.
-People with a growth mindset put in more effort and capitalize on learning opportunities.
-They view their abilities as a starting point rather than their full potential.
+A fixed mindset can be one of the reasons your leadership development program won't give you the results you want.

 Growth vs. fixed mindset in academic performance: Students with a growth mindset saw an increase in grades throughout their school years, while students with a fixed mindset saw a decrease.